WHUminghui/whuminghui.github.io/_pages/about.md

 **Minghui Liao**, Guojia Wan*, Bo Du∗.
 Joint Learning Neuronal Skeleton and Brain Circuit Topology with Permutation Invariant Encoders for Neuron Classification.
 (AAAI 2024)

 ## ●  Others
 Identifying glycolysis in mitochondria as a new perspective on the pathogenesis of retinitis pigmentosa.
-(Nature Communication 2026, Accepted in Principle)
+(Nature Communication 2026, Accepted)

 Isotropic Reconstruction of Anisotropic vEM Volumes with ViT-Guided Diffusion.
 (Electronics 2026)